Finding the right coffee maker for Walmart

 Iterations

-• I ran a series of smaller tests to determine the correct amount of products to display.
+I ran a series of smaller tests of 3 different versions determine the correct amount of products to display.

 Final Experience